Surbhi-Kohli/PythonTut/OOP and Inheritance/9ClassMethodsAsAlternativeConstructors.md

         self.salary = salary

 emp1 = MyEmployee("John",12000)
-print(emp1.name,emp1.salary)
+print(emp1.name,emp1.salary) # John 12000

 ## If data comes in form of string: "Harry-15000", you have to parse that string and get individual data to pass to constructor
 str_input ="Harry-15000"
 emp2 = MyEmployee(str_input.split("-")[0],(int(str_input.split("-")[1])))
-print(emp2.name,emp2.salary)
+print(emp2.name,emp2.salary) # Harry 15000

 ```
-If we try to optimize this, update the __ init __ to accept a string and that has a logic to do splitting etc, that would hamper our normal initialization
+If we try to optimize this, update the constructor __ init __ to accept a string and that has a logic to do splitting etc, that would hamper our normal initialization
 ```
 class MyEmployee:
     def __init__(self,str):